Architecture Foundations Program

 The Tyler School of Art and Architecture believes no single ideal student exists.
-Instead, everyone arrives ideal in their own way
+Instead, everyone arrives ideal in their own way.
+That’s why majors interested in architectural design, historic preservation or facilities management complete the same two-year architecture foundations program at the start of the 4-year degree.

 One-on-One Experience